Venkatesh-j31-49/Daily-Coding-Practice/Cloops/Basics/que.md

 8.Perimeter Of Circle,Equilateral Triangle,Parallelogram,Rectangle and square

-13.Volume Of Cone Java Program

-15.Volume Of Prism

-16.Volume Of Cylinder

-17.Volume Of Sphere

-18.Volume Of Pyramid

-19.Curved Surface Area Of Cylinder

-20.Total Surface Area Of Cube
+9.Volume Of Cone,Prism,ylinder,Sphere and Pyramid.

-21.Fibonacci Series In Java Programs
+10.Fibonacci Series In Java Programs

-22.Subtract the Product and Sum of Digits of an Integer
+11.Subtract the Product and Sum of Digits of an Integer

-23.Input a number and print all the factors of that number (use loops).
+12.Input a number and print all the factors of that number (use loops).

-24.Take integer inputs till the user enters 0 and print the sum of all numbers (HINT: while loop)
+13.Take integer inputs till the user enters 0 and print the sum of all numbers (HINT: while loop)

-25.Take integer inputs till the user enters 0 and print the largest number from all.
+14.Take integer inputs till the user enters 0 and print the largest number from all.

-26.Addition Of Two Numbers
+15.Addition Of Two Numbers